 An Overnight Success, Ten Years in the Making

 Tom Carpenter accomplished what every inventor strives for, but very few attain.
 He is a success.
 Over the years I have learned to meter the likelihood of a product’s success on the inventor, not the invention.
 From the first time I met Tom, over a decade ago, I knew he was merely a matter of time.
 He was meticulous.
-He IIPLA Inventor of the Yearwould test and retest every aspect of his inventions.
+He would test and retest every aspect of his inventions.
 Although I am sure he came up with dozens of inventions, he only pursued the ones that survived his rigorous vetting.
 Although he recently inked a seven figure deal for his latest invention.
 That never would have happened without the years of behind-the-scenes testing and refinements he puts into every new product.

 A Simple Plan